What Happens If a Tenant Appeals An Order to Evict Rather Than Moving Out As Per the Order?

 Understanding the Landlord Concerns Upon Appeal of An Order to Evict Brought Solely As a Delay Tactic By a Tenant

 Sometimes, upon the issuing of an Order to Evict by the Landlord Tenant Board, the tenant will begin the Appeal process without a legitimate legal argument; but instead, merely for the purpose of obtaining a Stay, meaning a temporary hold, on the enforcement of eviction from the rented premises.

 Right to Appeal

-After an Order to Evict is issued by the Landlord Tenant Board, a tenant may commence an Appeal to the Divisional Court rather than vacating the premises as per the Order.
-The right to Appeal, first to the Divisional Court, is prescribed within the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17; however, the right is restricted to questioning the Order of the Landlord Tenant Tenant Board on principles upon a principle of law.
-Additionally, upon an Appeal of an Order to Evict, as prescribed within the Rules of Civil Procedure, R.R.O.
-1990, Regulation 194, an automatic Stay of the Order to Evict arises.
-The right to Appeal and automatic Stay of the Order to Evict is explained in Hazlett v.
-Cantusci et al., 2022 ONSC 745 with references to the Residential Tenancies Act, 2006 as well as the Rules of the Civil Procedure, wherein each states:
+When the Landlord Tenant Board issues an Order to Evict, a tenant may, rather than vacating the rented premises, commence an Appeal to the Divisional Court.
+The right to Appeal to the Divisional Court is provided within the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17; however, the right is limited to challenging an Order of the Landlord Tenant Tenant Board on the basis of a question of law.
+Furthermore, when an Appeal is brought on an Order to Evict, per the Rules of Civil Procedure, R.R.O.
+1990, Regulation 194, a Stay of the Order to Evict is automatically applied.
+The right to Appeal, on the limited basis of a question of law was well explained in the case of Hazlett v.
+Cantusci et al., 2022 ONSC 745 while referencing the Residential Tenancies Act, 2006, and the Rules of the Civil Procedure, whereas each state:

 210 (1) Any person affected by an order of the Board may appeal the order to the Divisional Court within 30 days after being given the order, but only on a question of law.